Skip to content

 return True

-elif shell == 'TerminalInteractiveShell': # Terminal running IPython
+if shell == 'TerminalInteractiveShell': # Terminal running IPython

 return False